inf112-v21/G6-1/README.md

 The code runs using mainly libgdx and tiledmap to both generate the graphics of the board, and implement
     moving-methods.
 Within TiledMap there are methods to recognize what properties certain tiles has, given a coordinate(x,y) on the grid.
-Using this, we can use getX and getY methods from the player to check if they match the coordinates of the flag.
+Using this, we can use getX and getY methods from the localHumanPlayer to check if they match the coordinates of the flag.
 When this is the case, a method isGameOver() will become true, and tell graphics to end the game.